Heating degree days (F) - United States (excluding Alaska and Hawaii) - NOAA - Daily

 This series is part of the dataset: Heating and cooling degree days (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In the United States (excluding Alaska and Hawaii), heating degree days were 14.0 degrees Fahrenheit on 13 November 2025, compared to 17.0 on the previous day.
+In the United States (excluding Alaska and Hawaii), heating degree days stood at 8.0 degrees Fahrenheit on 30 March 2026, versus 14.0 on the previous day.

 Sample.
-There are 16,388 data points overall in the daily time series presented in the figure above.
-The time range covered by the series extends from January 1981 to November 2025.
+There are 16,525 observations in the daily time series displayed in the chart above.
+The series covers the period extending from January 1981 to March 2026.

 History.
-Have a look at a few descriptive statistics we calculated on the full sample: degree days had a mean value of 11.6 degrees Fahrenheit; they recorded their highest level of 51.0 on 25 December 1983; they reached their lowest level of 0.0 on 29 May 1981.
+Have a look at a few descriptive statistics calculated on the full sample: degree days reached a maximum of 51.0 degrees Fahrenheit on 25 December 1983; they reached a minimum of 0.0 on 29 May 1981; they had a mean value of 11.7.

 Latest values